aerostack2/aerostack2.github.io/docs/_04_robot_behaviors/trajectory_generation/index.rst

      - ``0.1``
      - AABB half-margin (m) used between anchors and on segments without intermediate waypoints.
+   * - **optimization.vertical_perturbation**
+     - ``0.05``
+     - Initial-state in-plane offset (m) along +x applied as a workaround for the L-BFGS rank-deficiency on world-Z aligned segments (every waypoint of the active segment sits inside the vertical-alignment band defined below). ``0.0`` disables the workaround.
+   * - **optimization.vertical_alignment_threshold**
+     - ``0.10``
+     - Planar distance band (m) under which all waypoints in the active segment are considered vertically aligned with the vehicle, which triggers the perturbation above.
    * - **waypoints.waypoint_margin**
      - ``0.1``
      - AABB half-margin (m) on the two pinch segments around each